 Florida Medicare Part C

 We often refer to Medicare Parts A and B as "Original Medicare."
 Medicare Part C is often called "Medicare Advantage."
 These are plans administered by private health care companies, and often cover services that Original Medicare Does NOT.
-Many Medicare Advantage plans are $0 premium, and some will even pay some of the Part B premium.
+Many Medicare Advantage plans are $0 monthly plan premium, and some may pay a portion of the Part B premium.
 Medicare part C plans sometimes also cover prescription drugs as well.

 What Does Medicare Part C Cover?

 These plans replace Part A and Part B, so they cover both hospital, and primary care.
 In addition, some of the more popular features are vision, hearing, and dental that are not covered by Original Medicare.
 Some Part C plans will pay part of the Part B premium.
 Part B Premium give-back is not available with all plans.
 Availability varies by carrier and location.
 Actual Part B premium reduction varies.
 Many plans feature

 prescription drug benefits, and we call those MAPD Plans.